Surround yourself with tradition. Surround yourself with UW-La Crosse.

 The internship or field experience is intended to provide a student with an on-the-job experience which is related to the history profession, inside or outside academe.
 A history faculty member shall supervise the selection process, the internship or field experience, and grading.
-A maximum of six credits may be counted toward the history major and three credits toward the history minor from HIS 450.
+A maximum of six credits may be counted toward the history major and three credits toward the history minor.
 Prerequisite: minimum cumulative GPA of 2.75 and minimum GPA of 3.00 in history.
 Offered Fall, Winter, Spring, Summer.

 HIS 490 Cr.4

 A capstone course in historical research and writing: Themes and techniques of historical inquiry, research methods, use of primary sources, interpretation, and composition.
 Requires completion of a significant research and writing project.
 Prerequisite: HIS 200; 12 earned history credits, excluding current registration.
 Offered Fall, Spring.